 The Public on Theater YouTube

-All Joe's Pub videos on YouTube include Auto Captioning with Closed Captioning coming soon
+All Joe's Pub videos on YouTube include Auto Captioning

 Joe's Pub on YouTube

 The Public Theater is proud to offer Closed Captioning for performances at The Delacorte Theater through the GalaPro mobile application (app) available for download on your smart device or by borrowing a device from the box office.
 GalaPro is a first-of-its-kind mobile application that enables attendees to understand the stories unfolding on stage.
 GalaPro requires a one-time installation of the app.
 It is easily accessible and can be downloaded for free from the App/Google Play store.
 Using their multilingual system/ GalaPro provides users with the program of the performance as well as its show schedule.
-All services are provided in real time as the show is running on stage.
-Their unique technology is designed specifically to adhere to and respect the theater going experience of all.
-Airplane mode is always on so there will be no phone calls or messages, and a black screen with red or gray lettering is designed so that only the individual looking at their own personal device can see the screen.
+All services are provided in real-time as the show is running on stage.
+Their unique technology is explicitly designed to adhere to and respect the theater-going experience of all.
+Airplane mode is always on, so there will be no phone calls or messages, and a black screen with red or gray lettering is designed so that only the individual looking at their personal device can see the screen.
 This feature prevents other audience members from being disturbed or distracted.
-If you need any assistance with the app or have any questions or concerns, please speak to a member of The Public Theater staff for assistance.
+If you need any assistance with the app or have any questions or concerns, please speak to a member of The Public Theater staff for help.
 Special support for GalaPro was provided by the Zegar Family Foundation, NYC Media & Entertainment, TDF, and the National Alliance for Musical Theatre.

 1. Download the mobile app from either Google Play (Android) or AppStore (iPhone).